Retailers - 5 Cash Flow Tips For January

 Review every employee's performance following my guidelines.

 3. Prepare for Tax Season.
-While it is important to have your paperwork ready for the past year, there is no better time than now to prepare for the next.
+While it is important to have your past year's paperwork ready, there is no better time than now to prepare for the next.
 Having the proper documentation for your accountant and the monies available to pay your tax will reduce your tax burden and accounting fees.
 If you've had a good year, profit-wise, the savings may seem inconsequential, but it all adds up.
 And by all means, if you missed quarterly payments last year, pay them now and avoid further tax penalties.

 4. Add Infrastructure.
 Any building improvements or large capital expenses like new POS systems, mobile payment integration, or new fixtures should be incurred as early as possible in the new year so that you will gain the maximum amount of depreciation expense for the year.
 You should already have been thinking about this issue before the end of last year.
 Still, if you had a stellar holiday season, sales-wise, you should be looking to expand your business, and now is the time.
 Make a wish list, price it out, schedule it when you have the cash, or get the option to lease and get going during the doldrums of winter.
-Yes, we're coming out of a pandemic but prepare for the impending consumer demand in summer.
+Yes, we're heading into the depths of winter, but prepare for the impending consumer demand in summer.

 5. Invest in Bargains.
 The same concerns strike your distributors and manufacturers as retailers regarding leftover merchandise.
 They probably have more of it than the average store owner.
-Depending on your business, a few prudent investments in sale items can reap the rewards and improve your cash flow on an almost immediate basis.
+Depending on your business, a few prudent investments in sale items can reap the rewards and improve your cash flow almost immediately.
 Just one caveat - only get what you already are selling - don't experiment with closeouts.
 And no holiday merchandise!

 In Sum

-Each of these tips can yield significant and timely cash flow benefits for your retail business, but only if you implement them in a careful, well-thought-out manner.
+Each of these tips can yield significant and timely cash flow benefits for your retail business, but only if you implement them in a conscientious and well-thought-out manner as part of your retail cash flow management strategy.

 Where cash outlays are required, don't just throw money at the situation like adding a new product line in hopes of growing business - that has its limits.